Full Symposium Descriptions

 Judith Yang, University of Pittsburgh

 In situ TEM provides unique information about the response of materials under extreme conditions, including extreme environments and/or at extreme spatiotemporal resolution.
 For example, the degradation of materials under extreme environments (i.e., high temperature, corrosion, mechanical deformation and radiation damage etc.) can be investigated at high resolution with specialized holders or microscope systems.
 Or, the observation of materials that only exist at conditions far from room temperature.
 Often, extreme timescales are needed to capture transient events or reversible phenomena.
 This symposium invites contributions from all in situ TEM experiments that contribute to the methodology development or the understanding of materials at extreme conditions.

-P07 - Computed Tomography, 3D Imaging and FIB-SEM Technology for Materials Science and Engineering
+P07 - Joint Symposium on FIB-SEM Technology and Electron Tomography for Materials Science and Engineering

 Hua Guo, Rice University